zumo64/ELK_POC/README.rst

 step 4: start the performance test :

-Set the load test params in the
+docker-compose -f jmeter-compose-ext.yml build or docker-compose -f jmeter-compose.yml build

+then

 docker-compose -f jmeter-compose-ext.yml --x-networking up or docker-compose -f jmeter-compose.yml --x-networking up

 run one or the other depending wether your ES target is the one embedded in the docker compose,  or an extrenal instance